Applying for a New CDL in South CarolinaPage Overview

 Applying for a Hazardous Materials Background Check

-As of December 27, 2013, the South Carolina DMV no longer conducts TSA background checks and fingerprinting for HAZMAT endorsements.
+The South Carolina DMV no longer conducts TSA background checks and fingerprinting for HAZMAT endorsements.
 Instead, you will need to go to a TSA Universal Enrollment Center (you can view a list of centers here).
 The fee for these services is $86.50, paid to the TSA, and is in addition to all other fees paid to the DMV.

 Conviction of any of the following crimes will disqualify you from being eligible for a hazmat endorsement: